 The most powerful tool victims of sexual assault or abuse have is understanding their rights when they believe they’ve experienced sexual assault while under the care of an institution.
 Coming forward and speaking with experienced institutional sexual abuse lawyers is an important way to pursue justice.
 Doing so holds negligent organizations accountable for their actions and helps prevent future instances, keeping others safe.

 Sexual assault is a serious problem for students at all educational levels.
 Both student-on-student and employee-on-student sexual assaults occur frequently around the country.
-For this reason, it is imperative that educational institutions take the initiative to eliminate sexual assault from their campus.
-This is done through the adoption and enforcement of policy designed to prevent assault and keep students safe.
+For this reason, it is imperative that educational institutions take the initiative to eliminate sexual assault from their campuses.
+This is done through the adoption and enforcement of policies designed to prevent assault and keep students safe.

 If you feel you’ve experienced campus sexual assault or abuse by an employee or fellow student, come forward.
 We’re listening.